Aparna218/Project5/README.md

 #Lithium
 ## Project - Products Management
+This is product management project.
+In this project we are developing only backend server .
+And for developing backend server we are using nodejs , express js framework and database we are using is mongodb.
+For authentication and authorization we are using jsonweb token .

 ### Key points
-- In this project we will work feature wise.
-That means we pick one object like user, book, blog, etc at a time.
+- In this project we work feature wise.
+That means we are pick one object like user, book, blog, etc at a time.
 We work through it's feature.
-The steps would be:
+And following steps we followed :
   1) We create it's model.
   2) We build it's APIs.
   3) We test these APIs.
   4) We deploy these APIs.
-  5) We integrate these APIs with frontend.
-  6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
+  5) We repeated these steps from Step 1 to Step 5 for each feature in this project.
 - This project is divided into 4 features namely User, Product, Cart and Order.
-You need to work on a single feature at a time.
+We are working on a single feature at a time.
 Once that is completed as per above mentioned steps.
-You will be instructed to move to next Feature.
+And then we are moving to next Feature.
 - In this project we are changing how we send token with a request.
-Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
+Instead of using a custom header key like x-api-key,using Authorization header and sending the JWT token as Bearer token.
-- Create a group database `groupXDatabase`.
-You can clean the db you previously used and resue that.
+- Create a group database `group34Database`.
-- This time each group should have a *single git branch*.
-Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
-You branch will be checked as part of the demo.
-Branch name should follow the naming convention `project/productsManagementGroupX`
-- Follow the naming conventions exactly as instructed.

 ## FEATURE I - User
 ### Models